Afrikana Community Center

 Cultural Preservation & Language

-We honor our heritage and keep our rich cultural traditions alive for future generations.
+Honoring heritage and keeping African traditions alive for future generations.

 • African language classes